giahenville/calculator/README.md

 * Learned how to refactor code to improve organization and structure.
 * Successfully added event listeners to buttons and established connections between them to create a responsive user interface.

+## Improvements:

+* Fix overflowing when result is larger than display